1.3G or 1.4G Fireworks?

 If you’re buying fireworks for a future display, say several weeks or months away, then the classification of your fireworks could make an important difference depending on how many you are buying and how long you want to store them for; be aware that restrictions on 1.3G fireworks (that’s actual 1.3G fireworks, not 1.3G in pyromesh which are now 1.4G and treated as 1.4G) are much tighter.
-See our article on fireworks storage for further help.
+See my article on fireworks storage for further help.

 One thing that is important: Pyromesh can be a pain to remove, so allow yourself plenty of time.
 My article That Pesky Pyromesh has some useful advice on removing it.